How it works

 RegimeR monitors macroeconomic conditions and classifies when the environment has changed — not what to invest in.
 When a regime shift is detected, your team reviews positioning.
 Fixed thresholds on observable indicators, no machine learning, no discretionary overlays.

-Four regimes
+Five regimes

 Contraction